 Community Engagement Certificate of Completion

-The VCU ASPiRE Community Engagement Certificate program consists of nine-credit hours.
-These nine-credit hours are spread across five courses and are shown below in the order they are taken in the program.
-The initial two classes, UNIV 200 and CMST 300, focus on service and community engagement.
-The final three courses, CMST 301, CMST 400, and CMST 401, are linked to community engagement activities and projects.
+The VCU ASPiRE Community Engagement Certificate program consists of nine-credit hours. spread across five courses, which are shown below in the order they are taken in the program.
+The initial two classes, UNIV 200 and CMST 300, focus on research writing and foundational concepts in community engagement.
+In the three seminar courses, CMST 301, CMST 400, and CMST 401, students explore the history and character of Richmond’s diverse neighborhoods, study social issues and advocacy and reflect upon their experiences in the program and plan for their future community engagement.
 The nine-credit hour Community Engagement Certificate required course sequence is as follows:

 |Course Name||Credit Hours||Semester Taken|

 |UNIV 200 Inquiry and the Craft of Argument||3||Preferred Fall, 1st year in program; Must take and pass before certificate completion.
 An ASPiRE section is offered but not required.
 Students who have already completed the course prior to entering the program are not required to re-take the course.|

 |CMST 300 Foundations of Community Engagement||3||Fall, 1st year in program|